fabiogaliano/spotify-saved-tracks-sorter/docs/MODEL_OPTIMIZATION_PLAN.md

 - Define a persisted `playlist_profiles` record derived from:
   - Playlist analysis text (from `playlist_analyses`)
   - Track centroid vector (from track embeddings of tracks already in playlist)
+  - Genre signal from:
+    - explicit genres parsed from playlist name/description (mapped onto the genre whitelist), and/or
+    - aggregated genres of existing playlist tracks via `track_genres`
+  - Keep genres **out of the embedding text** and use them only for:
+    - metadata scoring, and
+    - playlist profile structured fields
   - Audio feature centroid (already present in track analysis JSON via `audio_features`)
   - Optional emotion distribution (bucketed meta-emotions recommended)